ckyever/cv-application/README.md

 # CV Application

 A website to enter details and generate a CV.
-Built with HTML5, CSS3, and JavaScript (ES6+), bundled and optimized using Webpack.
+Built with React, Vite, HTML5, CSS3, and JavaScript (ES6+).

 👉 [Live Demo]()